-Note that Azure Stack requires an admin subscription tenant, which is used by the Azure Stack owner/operator to manage system overhead.
-The service provider managing the Azure Stack should own this subscription.
-An amendment to the CSP terms will allow internal use subscriptions for admin accounts on Azure Stack; you will not need to sign any additional agreements to enable this.
+Note that, in order to transact via CSP, the Azure Stack system must be registered to an Azure subscription owned by the service provider.
+The CSP program guide has been updated to allow internal-use subscriptions for registering Azure Stack; you will not need to sign any additional agreements to enable this.

-The Azure hosting exception will be extended to cover Azure Stack.
+The Azure hosting exception covers Azure Stack.
 This means that hosters/ service providers needing a disconnected scenario will be able to use the Azure Stack capacity model purchased with an EA.
 The capacity model does not offer the same per-tenant billing and CSP partner center integration benefits as the pay-as-you-use model.